Frequently Asked Questions (FAQs)

 For those requesting services outside of the San Mateo/Santa Clara County area, we recommend you contact our office during business hours for additional referrals.

-Camp Erin is a free, weekend grief camp designed for children ages 6-17 who have experienced the death of a family member or friend.
+Camp Kara is a free, weekend grief camp designed for children ages 6-17 who have experienced the death of a family member or friend.
 Our 3 days and 2 nights at camp are filled with traditional fun camp activities combined with grief education and emotional support—facilitated by grief professionals and trained volunteers.

 Parents of potential campers interested in sending a child to camp will be required to fill out an application form containing personal, bereavement and medical information.
-Because we want to ensure the best possible experience for every Camp Erin participant, each application will be reviewed in detail, and families must attend one of the scheduled group interview times.
+Because we want to ensure the best possible experience for every Camp Kara participant, each application will be reviewed in detail, and families must attend one of the scheduled group interview times.
 This will help us understand your child's particular situation, and understand what his/her needs at camp might be.
 Space is limited and camp availability is determined by the ages of campers.

 Volunteers interested in serving as a camp counselor (or any special job working with the kids) must go through the required volunteer grief support training at Kara.
 They would need to submit a training application in the late winter/early spring and, if selected, attend all the spring training dates.
 The training dates and application are usually posted by late January.